Generalization of the Affleck-Kennedy-Lieb-Tasaki Model for Quantum Ferromagnetism

 \subsection{Summary of Models}

 Before we move on to next section, we summarize the models defined in \refsec{sec:H}.
-All the Hamiltonians defined in this section are SU(2) symmetric.
+All the Hamiltonians defined in this section are SU(2) symmetric, i.e., rotational symmetric in the spin space.
 Then, the total spin $S_\tot$ and its $z$-component $S_\tot^z$ are good quantum numbers to label eigenstates.
 Here, the total spin operator $\vec{\hat{S}}_\tot$ is defined as

 Because a ferromagnetic state with the maximum total spin $S_\tot=N S$ is an excited state due to $\hat{P}^{(2S)}_{i,i+1}$, $S_\tot < N S $ is expected for the ground states.
 In addition, unlike the AKLT Hamiltonian $\hat{H}_{0}^{(S)}$ in \refeq{def:H:P2S}, the additional terms $\hat{P}^{(0)}_{i,i+1}, \hat{P}^{(1)}_{i,i+1}, \ldots \hat{P}^{(2S-4)}_{i,i+1}$ in the general Hamiltonian $\HQF^{(S)}$ may lift up the small $S_\tot$ states among degenerated ground states in $\hat{H}_{0}^{(S)}$.
 Then, the realization of ground states having a unique $S_\tot=N(S-1)$ is naively expected.